oracle-livelabs/goldengate/oci-dt/workflow/workflow.md

 ### Objectives

-In this lab, you will create and run a workflow.
+In this lab, you will:
+* Create an ADW connection in the Data Transforms console
+* Import data entities
+* Create a project and data flow
+* Create a workflow and use the design canvas
+* Create and manage jobs

 ### Prerequisites